The Trio Dependency System

 The software maintains the consistency of the Trio by ensuring that unselecting an option will unselect its dependencies.

-The dependency system is utilized for both defining specific item properties and for filtering any module's collection of items according these properties.
-It may help reduce errors in data entry.
+The dependency system is utilized for both assigning properties to a specific record and filtering each module's collection of records according to the presence of these properties.
+The dependency system may help reduce errors in data entry.

 TIP

 The dependency system is not intended to replace any formal knowledge representation system.
 It is a simple solution to a specific problem.
-Also, please note that while the software supports the Trio and its dependency mechanism, the actual design (choice of categories, groups, options, and dependencies) of a specific Trio is left to the user of any specific ODR instance.
-Currently this is done by editing textual configuration files.
+Also, please note that, while the software supports the Categories/Groups/Options ("Trio") system with its dependency mechanism, the actual Trio design of each module is left to the user.
+Currently this is done by editing textual configuration files or manipulating value in simple lookup tables (see the Software Overview section).